Welcome to our website.

 His road to recovery has been extremely tough, still working through certain side effects of the original stroke, including loss of feeling and reduced strength in his left arm, AF (Atrial Fibrillation), a slight speech impediment (stammer/stutter) and mild memory loss.
 But Lee is not a quitter and has his sights set on many things he wants to return to in his life post-stroke, such as driving, work and art.

-Another few big achievements for Lee to come post-stroke that he has his eyes set on are driving and returning to work, the later he has already achieved!
+Another few big achievements for Lee to come post-stroke that he has his eyes set on are driving and returning to work, the latter he has already achieved!
 In such a short space of time since the stroke, Lee has come on leaps and bounds and is ticking off post-stroke achievements one by one.

 Lee wants to prove that stroke can happen to anyone at any age and this definitely includes the younger generation.
 He wants to work hard to get rid of the stigma that strokes only happen to older people alongside Ashley.
 Stay positive everyone and remember, you can control your journey and how you end up!